-During the monitoring period STDC demonstrated an overall good level of environmental performance.
+During the monitoring period, STDC demonstrated an overall good level of environmental performance.

-The Council's monitoring programme for the period under review included four compliance monitoring inspections of the site focussing on types of materials discharged, stormwater and leachate control, and emissions to air.
+The Council's monitoring programme for the period under review included three compliance monitoring inspections of the site focussing on types of materials discharged, stormwater and leachate control, and emissions to air.

 The monitoring during the period under review showed that the closing of the site to the general public resulted in no unacceptable material being dumped on site.
 There were no issues noted relating to stormwater or odour.
-Mariam grass species appeared to be establishing along the sand dunes closer to the coast.
-On one occasion it was noted that there were unacceptable materials exposed by coastal erosion.
-This material was promptly removed.

-During the year, STDC demonstrated a good level of environmental and a high level of administrative performance with the resource consents.
+During the year, the Company demonstrated a good level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.
+Two requests were made to address the issues of stormwater erosion on site, which has now been undertaken.

-For reference, in the 2017-2018 year, consent holders were found to achieve a high level of environmental performance and compliance for 76% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 20% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2018-2019 year, consent holders were found to achieve a high level of environmental performance and compliance for 83% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 13% of the consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance improved from improvement required to good from the previous year.
+In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance remained at a good level in the year under review.

-This report includes recommendations for the 2018-2019 year.
+This report includes recommendations for the 2019-2020 year.